Mississippi general contractor license and insurance requirements

 If you or a member of your family earned a general contractor license from another state while in the military, Mississippi will recognize it.
 The same applies to people who established residency after July 1, 2021.

-It’s important to note that reciprocity doesn’t mean your general contractor license from another state will automatically transfer to Mississippi.
+It’s important to note that reciprocity doesn’t mean your general contractor state license from another state will automatically transfer to Mississippi.
 Instead, it means MSBOC will waive the trade exam.

 To take advantage of the reciprocity opportunity, submit your license application with a reciprocity verification form and an additional $25 fee.